What is Cognitive Behaviour Therapy (CBT)?

 CBT is a very practical and transparent therapy where the psychologist and individual work together to achieve change.
 CBT always starts with an assessment and the development of a formulation to explain the problem.
 The formulation then guides the development of a treatment plan.
 This plan is collaborative.
 This means it brings together the individual’s specific goals and preferences with the psychologist’s knowledge of the science.
 At all stages individuals are encouraged to collaborate in their treatment.
 In addition to one-hour sessions there are often “homework” tasks that might include self-monitoring, observation, and exercises.

 At The Psychological Health Centre all of our clinicians are trained in and utilise Cognitive Behaviour Therapy.
 We are experienced in adapting this treatment to meet the needs of individuals and integrating CBT with other approaches that may complement it.
-Other approaches available at The Psychological Health Centre include those that are adaptations of CBT (DBT; MiCBT, Schema Therapy, ACT) as well as other evidence based approaches such as EMDR.

 Contact us at The Psychological Health Centre for more information about Cognitive Behaviour Therapy (CBT)